bearpelican/sagemaker-fastai-container/README.rst

 These images are specified with the naming convention of fastai-base:<PyTorch_version>-<processor>-py<python_version>.

+Before running the Docker build command, first we must bundle the Python source code.

 ::

     # Create the SageMaker PyTorch Container Python package.
     cd sagemaker-fastai-container
     python setup.py bdist_wheel

-If you want to build the Docker image, then use:
+Now we need to build the Docker image, using the commmands:

 ::